 - a ‘cold’ state means that the component is at room temperature, having been down for a considerable time, usually days.

-- A ‘warm’ start results when the unit was down for a few hours and most of the heat is not lost.
+- A ‘warm’ start results when the unit is down for a few hours and most of the heat is not lost.